-The Certificate of Proficiency in Pistolsmithing is geared toward students who already have knowledge and demonstrable skills in the operation and use of machining equipment such as manual and CNC lathes and end mills along with basic hand tools and bench-tools.
-Students will learn all aspects of building, maintaining, and repairing pistols.
+The Certificate of Proficiency in Pistolsmithing is geared for students that already have knowledge and demonstrable skills in the operation and use of machining equipment such as manual and CNC lathes and end-mills along with basic hand-tool and bench-tools.
+Students will learn all aspects of building, maintaining and repairing pistols.